DaviAntonio/maratona-linux-dev-tools/vm/README.md

 - `push-to-home.d`, a directory to place files that will be sent to the home directory of the icpc user
 - `push-to-vm`, a directory to place configuration files
-- `link-ubuntu-22.04-desktop-amd64.iso`, a symbolic link to a Ubuntu 22.04
-installation disk
+- `env-vars.sh`, a copy of `env-vars.sh.ex` with the variables that configure the virtual machine filled according to your development environment

 ## Starting the Virtual Machine up for the first time